 Mindfulness is an increasingly accepted and widespread meditative practice borrowed from Buddhism.
 It is a combination of practices promoted by humanistic psychologists that began in the mid-20th century and was used by various Eastern religions for centuries.

 Breathing is a tool in mindfulness meditation and respiratory therapy because it can be noticeable but not distracting.
-As a result, focusing on your breathing may help you increase focus in general.
-Below are a few breathing exercises you can try to increase your body and mind awareness and calm yourself in a stressful situation.
+As a result, focusing on your breath may help you increase focus in general.
+Below is information about the exercises you can try to increase your body and mind awareness and calm yourself in a stressful situation.

 Adding breathing practices to your daily routine can have benefits for your mental health.
-To practice mindful breathing, do the following:
+To practice these, do the following:

 - Next, settle into the pose and focus on your breathing.
 You do not have to try to breathe in a certain way.
-Continue breathing naturally, and note how it feels as you breathe in and out.
+Continue to breathe naturally, and note how it feels as you breathe in and out.

 - Focus on how your mental state or sensations change as you breathe.